-- ¼ tsp. salt
+- ¼ teaspoon salt

-- 1/8 tsp. black pepper
+- ⅛ teaspoon black pepper

-- 1 pkg. grape tomatoes
+- 2 cups grape tomatoes

-- ½ medium red onion, thinly sliced
+- ½ medium red onion thinly sliced

-- 1 small green bell pepper, thinly sliced
+- 1 small green bell pepper thinly sliced

-- 2 tblsp. olive oil
+- 2 tablespoons olive oil

-- 3 oz. baby spinach
+- 3 ounces baby spinach

 - In a small bowl, mix together the ricotta, egg, salt and pepper.
 Stir until well combined.
 Spread the ricotta mixture onto the pizza crust which has been placed on a greased baking sheet.